melashu/kibur-api-doc/README.md

 To display the active orders to admin user just send `get` request to `api/v1/active/orders` with out `user_id` and if you want to fetch active order belongs to specific user just pass a `user_id` parameter.

-Casher's need to access their active orders, so you can send `get` request to `api/v1/my/active/orders`
+If Cashiers need to access their active orders, so you can send `get` request to `api/v1/my/active/orders`

 #### How to update active orders? <a name="update-orders"></a>
 When the inside worker withdraw the order they need to confirm the order as completed.
 To do this you can send `put` request to `api/v1/approve/{id}`.
 The `id` parameter refers the order group id that we need to change the status to completed.